 - Two issues that are closely together have a similar priority, while two issues very far apart have very different priorities.

+In Jira, and other product management tools, this is easy to do.
 Jira lets you drag and drop Backlog elements up and down in the list.
 This makes it easy to use this tool with relative priorities.